open-amt-cloud-toolkit/mps/docs/Tutorials/apiTutorial.md

-This tutorial shows how to construct an Admin method API call for [*AllDevices*](../APIs/MPSmethods/alldevices.md).
+This tutorial shows how to construct an Admin method API call for [*ConnectedDevices*](../APIs/MPSmethods/connecteddevices.md).
+The ConnectedDevices method will retrieve a device's GUID and other information for all devices connected to the MPS server.

 This guide walks through how to specifically implement it using Node.js.

+This template can also be modified for other MPS Rest APIs by changing the following values:

+- method
+- payload
+- path

+>**Note:** View all available MPS methods [here](../APIs/indexMPS.md).

 ## What You'll Need